 Long-Lived Radial Tires (1976)

-The material and structure of tires has improved over time, making them more long-lasting.
+The material and structure of tires have improved over time, making them more long-lasting.
 While tires can be recycled, extending their life span reduces their environmental impact.
 NASA hired Goodyear Tires to develop a fibrous material for the parachute that landed the Viking probe on Mars.
 The new compound proved to be extremely strong, lightweight, and durable.
 Tires derived from this compound last thousands of miles longer than previous models.

 Light-Induced Oxidation Air Scrubbers (1990)